nWODT-Cobalt/uxa/README.md

 ### For Editing

-Text content and document wrappers are stored in Markdown `.md` files, modifiable with any text editor (e.g. [Atom](https://atom.io/)).
+Text content and document wrappers are stored in Markdown (`.md` files), modifiable with any text editor.

 Most illustrations are made with [Sketch](https://www.sketch.com/) (`.sketch` files).
 Some bitmaps are processed beforehand in [Pixelmator Pro](https://www.pixelmator.com/pro/) (`.pxd` files).